Finding steady ground:

 Many “news” sources are designed to trigger fears, sell products, create an addiction to that source, or reinforce pre-existing beliefs.
 Our goal is to understand what is happening in our world fully enough to be able to engage with it.
 Much of the information we need comes not from the news, but from the world around us, i.e., observable natural and human capacities, so it is critical to pay attention to those as well.

-2. I will get together with some people face-to-face to support each other and make sure we stay in motion.
+2. I will make human-to-human connection with another person and make sure we stay in motion.

 The goal is accountability, so that we don’t freeze up in the face of overload or despair.
-Check in to share and reflect on how you are staying in motion (like writing letters, volunteering, creating resistance art, preparing direct action campaigns).
-This may be in formal settings such as meetings or facilitated spaces, or informal spaces such as cafes, over dinner tables, or at the gym.
+Check in to share and reflect on how you are staying in motion (like writing letters, volunteering, creating resistance art, working on virtual campaigns).

 A natural response to conflict is to fight, flee or freeze.
 In the right context these instincts can lead to survival.
 Recognizing when you are frozen is important because the longer you stay stuck the harder it is to move, take care of yourself, and be an agent of change.
 Of course, the goal isn’t just a fight or flight survival response, but linking that to our higher brain functions and bigger strategic actions.
 The support of others helps us do that.